-The TSEL Solar PV Plant has been set-up on lagely fallow land and some barren salt fields.
-Therefore, there wasno Resettlement &Rehabilitation (R & R) issue for the project site.
-Initial survey of the 2.95 km transmission line right of way (ROW) showed that it will pass through Alikhali and Leda village.
-The preliminary survey also showed that the transmission line and line stringing can use the existing poles of REB.
+The Solar PV Project will be set-up on barren salt field.
+Therefore there is no R & R issue for the project site.
+Initial survey of the 2.95 km transmission line right of way (ROW) show that it will pass through Alikhali and Leda village.
+The preliminary survey observed that the transmission line and line stringing as the line will connect with the existing pole of REB.